delaurentis/feistel/README.md

 ## Feistel Rounds

 For sufficient entropy (and generating numbers that feel random from consecutive integers), I recommend using 32 rounds of fiestel.

+At 32 rounds, performance testing on a MacBook Pro M4 shows 2 microseconds per encryption / decryption.
+Even an order of magnitude slower would be sufficient for most purposes.

 ## Randomness of Permutations